Software development best practices

 The result is an application that consists of a single highly-interactive web page that never completely reloads.

-Advantages of SPAs:
+Advantages of SPA

 1. Fast and smooth UX

-It’s easy to imagine how constant full-page reloads can hurt the user experience.
+Constant full-page reloads hurt the user experience.

 You’ll never find this problem in SPAs.
-JavaScript, CSS, and HTML are only loaded once throughout the lifespan of the application.
+JavaScript, CSS, and HTML only load once.
 After the initial load, the server only sends you the new data.
+This decreases the server-client traffic and makes the app feel “snappier”.

 With the traditional applications, the server has to generate complete pages for thousands of users.
 But with SPAs, the rendering is done on the client-side.
 This means the server responds much faster to user requests.